Preparing for Medical School

 Non-academic Involvement

 Develop a personal and professional career portfolio.
 Strive to gain quality experiences in your community and abroad through work, volunteer and extra-curricular activities.
-Obtaining work and volunteer experiences in hospitals, nursing homes, centres for disabled kids, community and other health-related settings shows compassion, commitment, and most importantly, your understanding of the nature of a physician’s job.
+Obtaining work and volunteer experiences in hospitals, nursing homes, centres for disabled children, community and other health-related settings shows compassion, commitment, and most importantly, your understanding of the nature of a physician’s job.
 While medical school candidates usually have top grades and MCAT scores, it is the sum total of your life’s unique experiences, in addition to top grades, that will give you the edge.

 Have a Backup Plan